 Bring your family.
 Your entire family can become Greek residents.
-If you fulfill the investment requirements, your spouse, all children under the age of 21, parents, as well as parents-in-law can be added to the application.
+If you fulfill the investment requirements, your spouse, all children under the age of 21, parents can be added.
+Also, parents-in-law can be added to the application.

-It’s permanent.
-The residence given to you by the Greek government isn’t limited in any way.
-You’re given residency for five years but can renew it for as long as you maintain your minimum investment.
+A permanent Greece residency permit card.
+The Greece residency permit given to you by the Greek government isn’t limited in any way.
+You’re given a Greece residency permit for five years.
+You can renew it for as long as you maintain your minimum investment.

 No residency requirement.
-It’s not necessary to live in Greece prior to or during the Golden Visa residence application, or even after the residence permit has been granted.
+Living in Greece before or during the Golden Visa residence application is not an obligation.
+Or even living after the Greece residence permit has been granted.

 It’s not a donation you’re making.
 You won’t be asked to simply donate money to a cash-strapped government.
-This means you’ll be retaining all of the rights to the investment you’ve made in exchange for your residence and will be able to have full control of it.
+This means you’ll be retaining all of the rights to the investment you’ve made.
+This is in exchange for your residence and will be able to have full control of it.